wouyang628/egreePeerEngineering/README.md

 In this demo:
 1.Healthbot monitors packet loss on peering links;

-2.When a peering link is suffering from packet loss,  Healthbot uses User Defined Function to trigger API call to Northstar to steer the traffic by mapping the demands to a pre-configured colored SRTE LSP
+2.When a peering link is suffering from packet loss,  Healthbot uses its internal User Defined Function (UDF) to trigger API call to Northstar to steer the traffic by mapping the demands to a pre-configured colored SRTE LSP